users2010/sunburst/README.md

 # Sunburst
-This repository represent the Sunburst page what was separated of the SADes aplication (INSA).
+This repository represent the Sunburst page what was separated of the SADes application (INSA).

 ### NOTE
 Is necessary a refactoring because only was moved from the SADes to this repository.